AdamGoldbraikh/Action-Segmentation-Using-Kinematic-Data/README.md

-# Action Segmentation Using Kinematic Data and Its Applications
+# Action Segmentation Using Kinematic Data
 This manuscript is presently being reviewed by a peer-reviewed journal.